-- Letter from DNRC to Water and Environmental Technologies in response to their two variance request letters approving variances from ARM 36.12.121(3)(a) and (c), dated December 22, 2022. - Groundwater Permit Report by DNRC Water Sciences Bureau (WSB) Groundwater Hydrologist Evan Norman, dated February 10, 2023. - Mean monthly stream flow data from United States Geological Survey (USGS) Gaging Station No. 12363000, Flathead River at Columbia Falls, MT.
-Period of record: October 1951 June 2023.
+- Letter from DNRC to Water and Environmental Technologies approving their requested variance from ARM 36.12.121(3)(a), dated July 11, 2023. - Groundwater Permit Report by DNRC Water Sciences Bureau (WSB) Groundwater Hydrologist Evan Norman, dated October 30, 2023. - Mean monthly stream flow data from United States Geological Survey (USGS) Gaging Station No. 12363000, Flathead River at Columbia Falls, MT.
+Period of record: October 1951 - June 2023.

 - Mean monthly stream flow data from USGS Gaging Station No. 12372000, Flathead River near Polson, MT.
-Period of record: October 1938 May 2023. - List of existing water rights on the Flathead River from USGS Gaging Station No. 12363000 down to the inlet of Flathead Lake. - List of existing water rights on the Flathead River from the inlet of Flathead Lake down to USGS Gaging Station No. 12372000. - List of existing groundwater rights in the source aquifer that are expected to experience drawdown greater than one foot.
+Period of record: October 1938 - May 2023. - List of existing water rights on the Flathead River from USGS Gaging Station No. 12363000 down to the inlet of Flathead Lake. - List of existing water rights on the Flathead River from the inlet of Flathead Lake down to USGS Gaging Station No. 12372000. - List of existing groundwater rights in the source aquifer that are expected to experience drawdown greater than one foot.